 They were a squadron of battle droids that were captured by the Republic and reprogrammed to serve it during the Clone Wars.
 They participated in a mission to free Jedi Master Even Piell from the Separatist prison known as the Citadel.

 - Blue Is Heroic: It seems that they were repainted blue to match Artoo.

 - Dying Moment of Awesome: They're destroyed by the Separatist forces in their Last Stand moment.

 - HeelFace Brainwashing: They were Separatist droids before they're reprogrammed to serve the Republic.

 - It Has Been an Honor: Said this verbatim to Artoo before they began their Last Stand.

-- Killed Mid-Sentence: The last one of them is destroyed while yelling the Famous Last Words above.
+- Killed Mid-Sentence: The last one of them is destroyed while yelling the "All for one and one for a-!".